robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 Copy the function to that `token.ts` file and export it from the module.

-<a href="https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export" target="_blank">MDN reference export -> https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export</a>
+<a href="https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export" target="_blank">MDN reference -> export</a>

 Again, make sure that you also import the utility function `generaterandomstring()` from `lucia/utils` as well as the `PrismaClient` client from `@prisma/client`.